Editor’s Note: This post has been updated with new content and links.

 This one is easy: type in the name of your ad campaign.

-If you’d like to read more, you can find an in-depth guide on Facebook ad campaign naming best practices, put together by the Facebook advertising expert Jon Loomer.
+If that’s not enough information, you can find an in-depth guide on Facebook ad campaign naming best practices here, put together by Facebook advertising expert Jon Loomer.

 Step 3: Select the Target Audience

 After you’ve given your campaign a name, that’s where the real fun begins.

 Usually, the next step in the row is selecting or creating one or several Facebook ad audiences.